 - Hair must be clean.
 Long hair must be pulled back and cannot fall forward in front of shoulders while providing patient care.
 Hair accessories must maintain a professional appearance, safety, and hygiene.
 Hair of an unnatural color of fad designs is not permitted.
 Avoid highly colored sprays and maintain only naturallooking hair color.
 Male students must be neatly shaven and well groomed.
 Facial hair should be kept trimmed and neat. - Fingernails must be kept short, clean, and filed.
-Artificial nails, nail polish, and added stick-on jewels are not permitted as they harbor microorganisms. - Dangle earrings, rings, or other visible body jewelry (nose rings, lip rings, tongue piercing, bracelets, necklaces which can become entangled in equipment) are not permitted while working in the laboratory and/or clinical setting. - Cosmetics should be worn in moderation.
+Artificial nails, nail polish, and added stick-on jewels are not permitted as they harbor microorganisms. - Artificial eyelashes are prohibited. - Dangle earrings, rings, or other visible body jewelry (nose rings, lip rings, tongue piercing, bracelets, necklaces which can become entangled in equipment) are not permitted while working in the laboratory and/or clinical setting. - Cosmetics should be worn in moderation.
 Students are not permitted to wear fragrant products (cologne, perfume, aftershave, lotion, etc.) in clinical settings due to potential patient allergic response.
-Strong odors, including the odor of a smoker, can be apparent and offensive to patients who are ill. - Consumption of food, candy, and gum is prohibited while working in any laboratory or clinical setting. - Unless other facility-specific guidelines are provided, students are required to wear a clean and pressed surgical technology uniform with the Berkeley College insignia.
-Appropriate undergarments are to be worn and be undetectable through the uniform. - Shoes must be professional in nature; clean operating room (OR) clogs, white sneakers, or black sneakers are acceptable provided they contain no mesh and/or open areas.
-No sandals, clogs, open-toed, or sling back shoes are permitted. - Students are required to wear their Berkeley College IDs at all times while on campus and at the clinical sites.
+Strong odors, including the odor of a smoker, can be apparent and offensive to patients who are ill. - Unless other facility-specific guidelines are provided, students are required to wear a clean and pressed surgical technology uniform with the Berkeley College insignia.
+Appropriate undergarments are to be worn and be undetectable through the uniform. - Shoes must be professional in nature; clean operating room (OR) clogs, white sneakers, or black sneakers are acceptable provided they contain no mesh and/ or open areas.
+No sandals, flip flops, clogs, open-toed, or sling back shoes are permitted. - Students are required to wear their Berkeley College IDs at all times while on campus and at the clinical sites.
 If a student is employed at the same facility, the employment name badge may not be worn during clinical assignments.